ComposioHQ/composio/HACKTOBER_FEST_2024.md

 * Pull requests can be made on our GitHub (look for the "hacktoberfest" topic)
 * We have issues listed down with the tag "hacktoberfest" in the Composio GitHub repo to which you can contribute & raise a PR.
 * Our Project maintainers will review & accept your pull/merge requests for them to count toward your total
-* Participants with four pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward from the folks at Hacktoberfest!
+* Participants with four pull/merge requests accepted between October 1 and October 31 will receive a swag pack from the folks at Hacktoberfest!
 * More details: https://hacktoberfest.com/participation/

 ## Get Started